ericdaugherty/ibc/tools/cmd/ibcmonitor/README.md

   -o, --csvOutputFile=    Path to csv of daily cycles.
   -f, --emailFrom=        The email address to use for the FROM setting.
   -t, --emailTo=          The email address to use for the TO setting.
 Can specify multiple.
-      --emailSubject=     The email address to use for the FROM setting. (default: IBC Boiler Alert) -s, --emailServer=      The SMTP Server to use to send the email.
+  -s, --emailServer=      The SMTP Server to use to send the email.
       --emailServerPort=  The port to use to connect to the SMTP Server (default: 587) -l, --emailUser=        The SMTP Username to use, if needed.